360 Camera Pipeline

 • After that, you can start adding AR content.
 When you make the final build for your app, it's good practice to disable or delete the model.

-Correctnig the pose of imported mesh
+Correcting the pose of imported mesh

-Correctnig the pose of imported mesh
+Correcting the pose of imported mesh

 # 6. Editing and optimising the map (optional)